 02 May The True Heart of Cambodia

 With a final, gurgling burst of smoke, our bus gave up its battle for survival and collapsed by the side of the road.
-As the engine cut off the air-con died and the heat immediately began to thicken inside the vehicle; if we didn’t get off now we’d be cooked.
-Huffing and puffing in exasperation I filed out into the harsh glare of sunlight onto a barren, dusty stretch of road to wait for a replacement bus.
+As the engine cut off, the air-con died and the heat immediately began to thicken.
+If we didn’t get off now we’d be cooked.
+Huffing and puffing, I filed out into the harsh glare of sunlight onto a barren, dusty stretch of road to wait for a replacement bus.
 This was the second day in a row that we’d experienced a breakdown and I was well and truly fed up.
 What happened next, however, unexpectedly turned my mood around and reminded me of just why I love Cambodia.

 “Hello Sister, how can I help you?” she asked, extending her small hand in greeting.
 As we told the story of our broken bus the girl nodded briskly and replied in fluent, fast English: “When I heard that there were foreigners in my village I knew I had to take one hour off from studying to come and talk to them.”